 When Jack was a baby, he wore a lot of outfits from Old Navy.
 Plaid pants and baseball caps that made him look like a character who, in my mind, would be named, “Buddy Wudderton.”
 That later became, “Bud Wud.”
 And finally, “Bud.”

 If I could ask my dad about the crazy nicknames, he probably had a reason for inventing each one.
 He’s no longer here to share Thanksgiving with us, but the goofball character who gave us stupid nicknames, danced a Lucky Charms jig, and finger whistled to call us to dinner, is always at our Thanksgiving table in our memories and stories.

 I created the turkey tube napkin holder for Thanksgiving because I am the one he called Turkey Tracks.
 And it now seems like an honor to have been given a ridiculous nickname.
+You can print the craft page on several different colors of paper and have your students cut the turkey parts from different sheets of paper.
+Or you can print it on white and have them color the parts.
+It makes a cute Thanksgiving napkin holder.
 Click “TURKEY TUBE” to get the template and instructions for this craftivity.